doplab/soar-tp/week5/README.md

 ### Installing Payara Server
 1. Open Netbeans
+2. Go to Tools > Plugins > Search "*Payara*" > Check the following plugins:
+- Payara Server - the main plugin, and contains the server plugin features
+- Payara Common - common shared code between server and micro plugins
+- Payara EE Common - API and SPI code for both plugins
+- Payara Tooling - UI related source for both plugins
+3. Click install once all the relevant plugins are selected, and follow the installation wizard.
+4. Click on *Finish* and Restart Netbeans.
 2. Go to Services tab on Netbeans (If you don't see **Services** tab, click on **Windows** > **Reset Windows**)
 3. Right click on **Servers**
 4. Click on **Add server**